Measurement phase transitions in the no-click limit as quantum phase transitions of a non-hermitean vacuum: Models and zero-click limit

-is the state with largest imaginary part (not lowest real part).
-By construction, because of the normalization factor in Eq.(\ref{norm}), the stationary states of the dynamics will be therefore a linear combination of the vacuum and of quasi-particle states such that $\Gamma_k \equiv \Im[\lambda_k]=0$, while all amplitudes of the other quasi-particle states will decay to zero at long times.
+can always be construct as the state with largest imaginary part (not lowest real part).
+Because of the normalization factor in Eq.(\ref{norm}), the stationary states of the dynamics will be a linear combination of the vacuum and of quasi-particle states such that $\Gamma_k \equiv \Im[\lambda_k]=0$, while all amplitudes of the other quasi-particle states will decay to zero at long times. \\ Armed with full knowledge of the quasi-particles describing the zero-click limit we are now ready to describe the stationary state of the non-hermitean dynamics and its entanglement properties.